Josh Shapiro: Response to Gaza war protests in Pennsylvania

 In a March 2024 interview, Shapiro voiced concern for Palestinian civilians and support for peaceful protesters.
 In April 2024, he condemned pro-Palestinian protests at American colleges after a prominent rabbi at Columbia University urged Jewish students to leave campus and said the university could not guarantee their safety.
 Shapiro called on local officials to "step in and enforce the law" to protect students.

-He has been accused of comparing protesters to white supremacists and the Ku Klux Klan (KKK), saying that demonstrators were not "by any stretch" all antisemitic but suggesting that antisemitic speech is treated more leniently than white supremacist speech and comparing students allegedly "blocked from going to campus just because they're Jewish" to the actions of the KKK, saying, "we have to be careful about setting any kind of double standard" when responding to far-right and pro-Palestinian demonstrators.
-Defenders of Shapiro's comments said that he supported peaceful demonstrations and was not comparing the conduct of all protesters to the KKK.
+As protests against Israel spread, Shapiro said universities should not tolerate antisemitic intimidation any more than white supremacy, a comparison that drew criticism from the left.
+In The New Republic, David Klion accused Shapiro of comparing protesters to white supremacists and the Ku Klux Klan (KKK), saying that demonstrators were not "by any stretch" all antisemitic but suggesting that antisemitic speech is treated more leniently than white supremacist speech and comparing students allegedly "blocked from going to campus just because they're Jewish" to the actions of the KKK, saying, "we have to be careful about setting any kind of double standard" when responding to far-right and pro-Palestinian demonstrators.

 During the 2024 University of Pennsylvania pro-Palestine campus encampment, administrators sent Shapiro's office regular updates on the situation, including private negotiation documents between Penn and the demonstrators and the protesters' identities.
 In May 2024, Shapiro called for a police crackdown on the pro-Palestinian encampment at Penn, but he later said he was already aware of police plans to disband the encampment after police made arrests less than 24 hours after Shapiro's statement.

-2025 arson attack and assassination attempt
+2025 arson attack

 In the early morning of April 13, 2025, an arsonist set fire to the Governor’s Residence.
 At the time of the incident, Shapiro, his family, and another family who had joined them the previous evening for a Passover Seder were inside the building.
 Everyone was safely evacuated, but the southern portion of the residence sustained significant damage.
 Later that day, Cody Allen Balmer, a 38-year-old former mechanic from Penbrook, Pennsylvania, was arrested and charged with terrorism, attempted murder, aggravated arson, and aggravated assault.
 Balmer said he would have beaten Shapiro with a hammer if he had encountered Shapiro.